Facebook investors left guessing after Nasdaq glitch

 The Nasdaq Stock Market, where Facebook is listed, had problems sending electronic messages back to the brokerages that handle orders from individual, or "retail," investors, according to people with direct knowledge of the situation.

 Because the electronic acknowledgements didn't come back from the exchange, the brokers were unable to tell their clients that trades had been executed.
 Such acknowledgements usually occur almost instantaneously.
-The delay meant that, in one of the most anticipated stock offerings ever, frustrated brokers and investors didn't know if orders had actually gone through.

 "Nasdaq's delay in passing back executions is causing a lot of heartburn on the Street," said one source.
 "We had to tell clients we didn't get the print back," said another.